***Note – I actually wrote this post in 2015 but thru some sort of typo it got scheduled for 2016.***

 World AIDS Day has a special meaning to many of us in the LGBT community.
 If you are over the age of 40, it is extremely unlikely you haven’t personally lost at least 1 friend or loved one to AIDS.
 While it is more of a chronic illness in western culture these days, it is still incurable and people are still dying.
 While I lost several friends over the years, two were very close to my heart and I use this day to fondly remember said individuals.
 Today I want to talk about Damien.

 For myself, I was struggling to not be homeless at the time and ended up working at the Club for money on weekends.
 I’d come in and do the weekend bbq and they paid cash.
 Considering I was sleeping in my car at the time, I wasn’t in a position to refuse.
 Being funny and social, I quickly went from just weekend work to weekday work on a full-time schedule.
 Damien quickly fell in love with me (as a friend and mentor).
-One, I was a hard worker2 but that just served to get his attention.
+One, I was a hard worker yes, even in a bathhouse. but that just served to get his attention.
 He loved me because, as he put it, “I was the nelliest funniest queen he’d ever met” For you long timer readers, you’ll remember I turned myself into a stereotype back then because I thought that’s what I had to be to gain acceptance.
 And truth be told, you would not have even recognize me then.
 But he loved me because I was so fiercely “out.”
 Anyway, back on topic.

 After a little while, word filtered back to him regarding my situation and my routine unofficial overnight hangouts became a sanctioned activity.
 Employees were allowed to use the ‘gym’ for free. hehehe It was a huge burden lifted for me.
 A couple of the employees didn’t like me because they knew I’d rat their lazy asses out if they got high and slacked off while on duty.
 Said slacking meant more work for me.
 They would routinely kick me out after my time limit expired at night.
 This left me on the street anywhere from 4-6 hours in the late night/early mornings.
 The police were not friendly and the neighborhood wasn’t overly safe so I’d drive to a nicer area of town and park in well-lit areas.
 Anyway, what very few people knew at the time is he also helped me behind the scenes as well.
 I was the beneficiary of a monthly “employee of the month” program that seemed to only exist for my benefit.
 Said program paid extra cash to the winner.
 Damien grew to trust me a lot and was also a mentor to me.
 Having been thru some of life’s harsher roads before me, he would often share pearls of hard earned wisdom with me.